bdmendes/feup-cosn-web-market/docs/preliminary-report.md

 #### Payments Service

-Unique endpoint to comunicate with an extern payment service in order to perform a purchase.
-A mock payment service will be used to emulate a real world scenario.
+This service communicates with a payment service to charge the client and accept an order.

 ```json
 {